zapier/visual-builder/docs/_docs/advanced.md

 In authentication fields and connection labels, `inputData` contains the output fields returned from the test API call, typically used to add a label to new integration connections.

-In Trigger and Action steps, `inputData` contains the data from input forms that users enter themselves which Zapier passes to the app with that Trigger or Action's API call, with {% raw %}`{{curlies}}`{% endraw %} mapped fields from previous Zap steps rendered with their raw data.
+In triggers and actions, `inputData` contains the data that users enter into the input forms, with {% raw %}`{{curlies}}`{% endraw %} (mapped fields from previous Zap steps) rendered with their raw data.
+Zapier passes these inputs to the app for use with that trigger or action.

-If you want the input field data with the original {% raw %}`{{curlies}}`{% endraw %} and not the text from previous steps, use {% raw %}`{{bundle.inputDataRaw.field}}`{% endraw %} instead.
+If you want the input field data with the original {% raw %}`{{curlies}}`{% endraw %} and not the data from previous steps, use {% raw %}`{{bundle.inputDataRaw.field}}`{% endraw %} instead.

 Commonly used inputData fields include:

 - Zapier Redirect URI: {% raw %}`{{bundle.inputData.redirect_uri}}`{% endraw %}
-- Authentication Code: {% raw %}`{{bundle.inputData.code}}`{% endraw %}
+- Authorization Code: {% raw %}`{{bundle.inputData.code}}`{% endraw %}

 ### rawRequest and cleanedRequest

-> Note: Only used with the `getAccessToken` data from OAuth v2 authentication
+> Note: `bundle.rawRequest` and `bundle.cleanedRequest` are only available in the `perform` for webhooks and `getAccessToken` for OAuth.

 Referenced with: {% raw %}`{{bundle.rawRequest}}`{% endraw %} or {% raw %}`{{bundle.cleanedRequest.field}}`{% endraw %}

-Includes the raw or cleaned info, respectively, from the user's browser request that triggers the `getAccessToken` call from OAuth v2 authentication.
-Can reference individual fields with `cleanedRequest`.
+Includes the raw or cleaned info, respectively, from the HTTP request that triggered the `perform` method, or from the user's browser request that triggers the `getAccessToken` call from OAuth v2 authentication.
+You can reference individual fields with `cleanedRequest`.

+Use `bundle.rawRequest` if you need access to header data.
+In `bundle.rawRequest`, headers other than `Content-Length` and `Content-Type` will be prefixed with `Http-`, and all headers will be named in Camel-Case.

 ### targetUrl